AdobeDocs/commerce-cloud-service.en/help/get-started/web-interface.md

 The License Owner, Technical Admin users, and developers can use the Project Web Interface (WI) to manage all environments and branches, environment variables, environment settings, services, and routes.

-Access the Project WI with the following URL: https://console.magento.cloud

 ## What's new?

 The Project WI provides a more modern, user-friendly experience and lays the foundation for future interface enhancements.
 Use the following URL to access the updated Project Web Interface: `https://console.magento.cloud/`